Velnota/Created-On-Velnota/CONTRIBUTING.md

 All contributions, including merge requests, feature requests, ideas, design tweaks, etc. are welcome.
-I welcome all input, from sharing your own implementations of code to general thoughts and ideas.
+Velnota welcomes all input, from sharing your own implementations of code to general thoughts and ideas.
 Just open a new issue!

 ## Feature Requests